BodiAugustus/dev_site_2022/README.md

 #31.
 Created Profile.jsx component and completed.
 Then added a new array of objects to data.js containing the images for the ImgBox component.

 #32.
 Constructed the ImgBox component.
 Created images/setImages useState to keep the image data.
 Created index/setIndex to keep track of images in the slide.
 Mapped over images.

+#33.
+Finished ImgBox component.
+Used a useEffect to handle the last slide in the array.
+Created the 2nd useEffect for the autoslide functionality.
+Finished all styling and adding in the picture data.
+Component complete.